BrianSlick/Book-UITableViewGuide/02.SetupWithCode/SetupWithCode.md

 ```

 Next, we pretty much will always want the table view to stay alive as long as this view controller is alive.
 So it will make sense to have a table view property.
-This will also let us reference the table view objects from other methods as needed.
+This will also let us reference the table view object from other methods as needed.

 ```objc
 // Objective-C